Château Le Puy Barthélemy 2022

 About the estate:

-A little further east, overlooking the Dordogne, Château Le Puy can boast of having been home to 15 generations of the Amoreau family since 1610.
+A little further east, overlooking the Dordogne, Château Le Puy can take pride in having been home to 15 generations of the Amoreau family since 1610.
 Advocates of the most natural viticulture possible and minimal intervention in the cellar, they produce moving and sincere wines, whether from the famous Château le Puy or from Closerie Saint Roc, purchased in 2012, whose single-vineyard cuvée Les Noyers 2020 is superb, combining depth and velvety richness in a serene harmony.